AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 We have to fix this because memory and CPU resources are limited.

 ## Bugfix 1.1 - Async with Callbacks (full story)
-The usual fix is involves adding `weak`s all over the place.
+The usual fix involves adding `weak`s all over the place.

 ```swift
 extension MyService {